prestodb/rfcs/RFC-0004-functions-stats.md

 2. https://github.com/prestodb/presto/issues/19356

-Related issues may include GitHub issues, PRs or other RFCs.

 ## Summary

-Provide an easy and backwards compatible way for the Presto SCALAR functions(UDFs) to configure a callback or provide certain params via annotation to compute how a function impacts source statistics (.e.g distinct value count, null fraction etc...).
-SCALAR functions have certain characteristics (e.g. they do not impact output row counts) which can be used to provide more options for stats calculation than just registering callback.
+Provide a set of annotations for the scalar functions to specify how input statistics are transformed due to application of the function.

-A SCALAR function `upper(COLUMN1)` can be optimized if it could be annotated as `propagateStatistics: true` i.e. just reuse source statistics of `COLUMN1`.
+A SCALAR function such as `upper(COLUMN1)` could be annotated with `propagateStatistics: true`, and would reuse source statistics of `COLUMN1`.
-Another example is `is_null(COLUMN1)` can be optimized if it could be annotated as `distinctValueCount: 2`, `nullFraction: 0.0` and `avgRowSize: 1.0`.
+Another example : `is_null(COLUMN1)` could be annotated with `distinctValueCount: 2`, `nullFraction: 0.0` and `avgRowSize: 1.0` and would have these stats values hardcoded

-We can add a [special case]([ScalarStatsCalculator](https://github.com/prestodb/presto/blob/0.288-edge7/presto-main/src/main/java/com/facebook/presto/cost/ScalarStatsCalculator.java#L118)) for each example as above or come up with something more general, the current codebase adds special case for functions `CAST(...)`, `is_null(Slice)`, and all arithmetic operators.
-This proposal discusses alternatives to adding special cases or heuristics for optimising scalar udfs or functions.

-If none of the parameters can fit a certain functions characteristic then it can use a user provided support function(or a callback) for determining function statistics.

-Finally, exact statistics cannot be known in advance e.g. the `distinctValueCount` for column will be different after applying `upper(Col1)` function, and it depends on the data.
-A closer estimate can be arrived at - by either using a stochastic approach or sampling.

 ## Background
+Currently, we compute new stats for only a handful of functions (`CAST(...)`, `is_null(Slice)`, arithmetic operators) by using a hand rolled implementation in [`ScalarStatsCalculator`](https://github.com/prestodb/presto/blob/0.288-edge7/presto-main/src/main/java/com/facebook/presto/cost/ScalarStatsCalculator.java#L118))

-The Presto optimizer cannot estimate statistics for UDFs since it is unaware of how source stats need to be transformed.
+For other functions the optimizer cannot estimate statistics since it is unaware of how source stats need to be transformed.
-[Related Issues](#related-issues) [1] and [2] are examples of queries we could have been optimized better if there was some way to derive source stats.
-The current implementation simply applies `?` or `VariableStatsEstimate.unknown()` i.e. unknown values for the PlanNode e.g.:
+[Related Issues](#related-issues) [1] and [2] are examples of queries we could have been optimized better if there was some way to derive source stats. `VariableStatsEstimate.unknown()` is propgated for these stats (Shown below as `?` )

 ```
 presto:tpcds_sf1_parquet> explain select 1 FROM customer, customer_address WHERE c_birth_country = upper(ca_country);